MileHacker Logo

 Historical Transformation

 The island's origins trace back to French navigators who first called it Île aux Vaches, or "Island of Cows."
 This name referred to the dugongs, or sea cows, they observed in its surrounding waters.
 Early records point to its use as a stopover for sailors.
-In the early 20th century, the island turned into a coconut plantation.
+In the early 20th century, the island transformed into a coconut plantation.
 Workers cultivated coconuts for copra, a common economic action in the region during that era.
-This period of people activity left some minor remnants, but the island’s true destiny awaited.
+This period of people activity left some minor remnants, but the isle's true destiny awaited.

 A Model for Sustainability